Kinematics Class 11 Physics | NEB Curriculum | Nepali Educate

 ${\rm{y}} = {\rm{\: \: usin\: }}\alpha {\rm{\: \: *}}\frac{{\rm{x}}}{{{\rm{ucos\: }}\alpha {\rm{\: \: }}}}{\rm{\: \: }} - \frac{1}{2}{\rm{\: g}}{\left( {\frac{{\rm{x}}}{{{\rm{ucos\: }}\alpha {\rm{\: \: }}}}{\rm{\: \: }}} \right)^2}$

-${\rm{y}} = {\rm{\: \: usin\: }}\alpha {\rm{\: \: *}}\frac{{\rm{x}}}{{{\rm{ucos\: }}\alpha {\rm{\: \: }}}}{\rm{\: \: }} - \frac{1}{2}{\rm{\: g}}{\left( {\frac{{{{\rm{x}}^2}}}{{{{\rm{u}}^2}{{\cos }^2}{\rm{\: }}\alpha {\rm{\: \: }}}}{\rm{\: \: }}} \right)^{}}$
+${\rm{y}} = {\rm{\: \: usin\: }}\alpha {\rm{\: \: *}}\frac{{\rm{x}}}{{{\rm{ucos\: }}\alpha {\rm{\: \: }}}}{\rm{\: \: }} - \frac{1}{2}{\rm{\: g}}{\left( {\frac{{{{\rm{x}}^2}}}{{{{\rm{u}}^2}{{\cos }^2}{\rm{\: }}\alpha {\rm{\: \: }}}}{\rm{\: \: }}} \right)^{}}$This is the equation of parabola, which shows that the path followed by the object is parabolic.

 For the horizontal range R ,